Deployment Guide

 Supabase:

-• Use pooler connection string for DATABASE_URL
+• Use the pooler connection string for DATABASE_URL and the direct one for DIRECT_DATABASE_URL

 Railway:

-• Provision PostgreSQL addon
+• Provision a PostgreSQL plugin

-• Copy connection string from Variables tab
+• Copy the connection string from the Variables tab

-• Use same pooling approach as Neon
+• Use the same pooled/direct split as Neon

 Render:

-• Create PostgreSQL database
+• Create a PostgreSQL database

 Docker Deployment (Self-Hosting)